henrikszucs/easy-control/README.md

 ```

 > [!CAUTION]
 > For building need additional tools.
-It differs in every operating system.
+It is different in every operating system.

 ### Dependencies
 #### Windows